Cheryl McCulloch

-Cheryl McCulloch (born 1 January 1990) is a Scottish football defender who plays for Partick Thistle Women’s FC in the Scottish Women's Premier League (SWPL), the top-division football league in Scotland.
+Cheryl McCulloch (born 1 January 1990) is a Scottish football defender who plays for Partick Thistle in the Scottish Women's Premier League (SWPL), the top-division football league in Scotland.

 Club career

 McCulloch played at Queen's Park and Hamilton Academical before she joined Glasgow City in February 2014.

 International career

 McCulloch has represented Scotland at the under-17 and under-19 levels.
 In July 2015, she was called into training camp for the senior national team.